hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I know why you came all this way for.
 You are looking for answers.
 But... each answer leads to more questions.
 And when we think we have all the answers, the questions change.
 So I'll give you something better instead.
-Redemption.
-Yet not for you, gunslinger.

 You have not forgotten the face of your father.
 This is what you were made for.